trapcodeio/populate-array/readme.md

 // @formatter:on
 ```

+## Arguments
+The populateArray function takes three arguments:

+- `array`: The array of objects to populate.
+- `path`: The path of the objects to populate.
+- `options`: The options object.

+**Path Note:**
+This package makes use of `lodash.get` to get the value of a key in an object and `lodash.set` to set the value of a key in an object.
+So nested keys are supported. e.g. `user.address.city` using dot notation.

 ## Just that?

-No!!
-There's more to the `populateArray` function, and they are packed in its options.
+No!! ☺️ There's more to the `populateArray` function, and they are packed in its options.

 ## Options